USI-students-representatives/documentation/guidebook/how-to-survive-usi.md

 A key to pass the project is to check what the tests evaluate: even though the functionality is there, the tests may check smaller details, be sure to satisfy them all.
+Do not forget to install dependencies and check database service is running at every project start.

 Develop strong debugging skills by using powerful IDEs: conditional breakpoints, stacktrace analysis.